bepuca/copilot-chat-eval/README.md

 2. Run `npm install`
 3. Run `npm run compile`
 4. Open the project in VSCode
-5. Press F5 (or Debug > Start Debugging) on `extension.ts` to launch a new VSCode window with the extension loaded
+5. Press F5 (or Debug > Start Debugging) on `extension.ts` to launch a new VSCode window with the extension loaded or follow the [packaging instructions](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#packaging-extensions) to create a VSIX file for local installation.

 ## Quick Start